jonhadfield/gosn/README.md

 # about
 <a href="https://standardnotes.org/" target="_blank">Standard Notes</a> is a service and application for the secure management and storage of notes.

 gosn is a library to help develop your own application to manage notes on the official, or your self-hosted, Standard Notes server.

 # status

-A work in progress.
-Please create backup before using this to manage notes.
+A work in progress with more tests to be written and bugs to be fixed.
+Please create a backup first.

 # installation